networknext/next/docs/setup_dev_environment.md

 Take note of the project id for your development project.
 You'll need it shortly.
 For example: development-395218

-2. Create a new service account called "terraform" and give it "Admin" access to your project
+2. Create a new service account called "terraform" and give it access to your project

 We are going to use terraform to provision the development environment.
 In order for Terraform to have the access it needs a service account that it operates under.
 We will export a JSON key file to your computer that gives terraform running locally authentication using actions under the identify of this service account.